Looking for your next adventure fix? Look no further than Wild Swimming.

 There is something scary, daring, and even a bit mischievous about wild swimming.
 It's exhilarating in a unique way, especially in cold water.
 There are no rules and often no people around.
 Whether you're after a solitary commune with the sublime or a unique adventure with mates, wild water swimming has something for everyone.

-The many health benefits of wild swimming have been touted throughout the ages - from the Ancient Greeks to the Romans, from Florence Nightingale to Charles Dickens, from NASA to David Walliams.
+The many health benefits of swimming outdoors have been touted throughout the ages - from the Ancient Greeks to the Romans, from Florence Nightingale to Charles Dickens, from NASA to David Walliams.

 Scientists have continued to validate what the ancients have told us for millennia - swimming outdoors (especially in colder water) is great for you.
 Doctor Rhonda Patrick, one of our go-to experts on all things health here at Call to Adventure, wrote a fascinating but fairly heavy report called 'Cold Shocking the Body' - Exploring Cryotherapy, ColdWater Immersion, and Cold Stress'.

-Summary of benefits old cold water exposure (and therefore wild swimming):
+Summary of benefits of cold water exposure (and therefore wild swimming):

 - Cold exposure increased the hormone norepinephrine up to 5-fold in the brain